kuroneko/sais/README.md

 Likewise, there are no warranties explicit or implied for this software (per the License).

+## Changes over 1.6.0

+* HighDPI display support for Retina display macs (and hopefully all others).

+* Now correctly uses linear filtering when rescaling the window if available - this produces a much smoother easy on the eyes appearance than the nearest rescale used previously.
+This looks a LOT better to me on highDPI and high resolution displays.

+  * Pixel Perfect will turn the filtering off to give you that crisp pixel perfect look if that's what you want.

 ## Changes over the Original 1.5 Release